 Amitriptyline should not be used in dogs that use an amitraz-based tick control product.
 To see which products contain amitraz, click here.

 Amitriptyline is removed from the body via the liver.
 Patients with abnormal liver function may have trouble with this medication.
 Periodic liver enzyme evaluation (blood testing) is a good idea for patients on this medication long term.

 Diabetic pets should avoid the use of amitriptyline.

-IT TAKES SEVERAL WEEKS TO DETERMINE IF AMITRIPTYLINE IS EFFECTIVE.
+IT CAN TAKE UP TO 3 WEEKS TO DETERMINE IF AMITRIPTYLINE IS EFFECTIVE.